-Fane Valley Co Operative Society Ltd UK Group Tax Strategy
+Fane Valley Co Operative Society Ltd UK Group Tax Strategy Dated 12th April 2022 for year ended 30th September 2022

-We believe in giving our customers great service and value and making a wider contribution to the community in which our businesses operate, in part through the taxes that we pay.
+We believe in giving our customers great service and value and making a wider contribution to the community in which our businesses operates, in part through the taxes that we pay.
 Below sets out the strategy for conducting our tax affairs and managing tax risk.

 The strategy has been approved by the Board of Fane Valley Co Operative Society Ltd and will be reviewed annually.